yushulx/crawl-404/README.md

 # Crawling Broken Links with 404 Error in Python
-The sample demonstrates how to use Python to crawl website pages via sitemap.xml and check broken links for every page.
+The sample demonstrates how to crawl website to find out 404 pages in Python.

 ## Installation